 The Central Committees dissolved in 1951, and by 1952 all but one DP camp had closed.
+Courtesy of the U.S.H.M.M.

 Daily Life

 Soon after liberation, survivors began searching for their families.
 UNRRA established the Central Tracing Bureau to help survivors locate relatives who had survived the concentration camps.
 Public radio broadcasts and newspapers contained lists of survivors and their whereabouts.
 The attempt to reunite families went hand-in-hand with the creation of new ones; there were many weddings and many births in the DP camps.